gvwilson/thirdbit/src/fiction/iffy/index.md

 before they left the shelter.)
 Two more hours of walking,
-a long fifteen minutes to catch their breath, and one final, shorter hike before Benício called a halt.
+a long fifteen minutes to catch their breath, and one final, shorter hike before Ignacio called a halt.

 They didn't set up their tents.
 Instead,